-Basically I don’t really do much in pre-processing.
+Basically, I don’t really do much in pre-processing.

 This is how I shot it.

 After I found a good spot, I set up my gear.
-A tripod, attach the camera, and my camera bag to the tripod as a weight leverage, since it was windy.
+A tripod, attach the camera, and my camera bag to the tripod as weight leverage, since it was windy.

 This is how I took the panorama photography:

-For that shot, it took almost 30 minute.
+For that shot, it took almost 30 minutes.
 In the middle of the day, in the middle of a huge field.
 Frankly speaking, it’s not easy and for a moment I was thinking, “what the hell I’m doing here?”

 Select all the photos and right click->photo merge->panorama

-Give it a few minute and you can see the preview of the panorama and click OK.
+Give it a few minutes and you can see the preview of the panorama and click OK.
 And here how it looks like:

 Done…just kidding.
 Not even close.

 There’s a way to fix it.
 I can just patch it up.
-All I did import the panorama photo into Photoshop and also import the original photo to match with the crooked part of the panorama.
-And just combine it using brush tool to make it match and fix it.
+All I did was import the panorama photo into Photoshop and also import the original photo to match with the crooked part of the panorama.
+And just combine it using a brush tool to make it match and fix it.
 If I can’t, I used the clone tool to paint the problem part.

 Then I used Silver Efex Pro 2 again for the foreground.
 For this, I want to make it more visible.
 So I just reduce the exposure and increase the contrast.
 And reduce some detail.
 But not as much as the background.

 I think I broke my laptop.
 I hope not.
-Well anyway that’s how I create Jakarta Panorama in black and white fine art.
+Well anyway, that’s how I create Jakarta Panorama in black and white fine art.